froatsnook/meteor-request/README.md

 Meteor's `http` package is great, but it doesn't support retrieving binary data (useful, for example, when downlading an image).
-There are no plans to add this feature since that the `http` package should behave the same on the client as on the server.
+There are no plans to add this feature since the `http` package should behave the same on the client as on the server.

 Example